 Why has my submission been rewritten?

-Descriptions like “hairy outcrop” don’t translate well.
-We try to ensure that all language used in the SAHPA Site Guide is neutral and easy to understand, and that readers can get a fairly accurate translation from Google Translate.
+As the Site Guide is written for both local and foreign pilots, it is important to eliminate poor writing.
+Descriptions like “hairy outcrop” and “dodgy launch” don’t translate very well.
+We try to ensure that all language used in the SAHPA Site Guide is neutral, unambiguous and easy to understand.
+This also improves the probability that a foreign reader will get an accurate translation from Google Translate.